Layering Fake Tan

-Even been curious if layering fake tan is ok?
-In this article, I’ll talk about the do and don’t of stacking self-tanner, and the best way to do it without ending up streaky or blotchy!
+I’ve even been curious if layering fake tan is okay?
+In this article, I’ll discuss the dos and don’ts of applying self-tanner, as well as the best way to do it without ending up with streaks or blotches.

-So there are a few things we want to be considerate of when we’re considering layering fake tan.
-Usually, the reason that people are considering this is that they want to get a darker tan without having to purchase a different product.
-However, you should know that there are probably better ways to achieve this, so I’d encourage you to check out my article on achieving a darker fake tan.
+However, you should know that there are probably better ways to achieve this, so I’d encourage you to check out…t my article on achieving a darker fake tan.

-Ok, now let’s talk about some of the basics of self-tanners just briefly so we can better understand how layering it works.
+Okay, now let’s briefly discuss some of the basics of self-tanners so we can better understand how layering them works.

 Layering Self-Tanner – The Basics

-This is why we have to reapply fake tanner fairly often is because as new skin cells form, the old ones fall off taking the tan with it.
+This is why we have to reapply fake tanner fairly often: as new skin cells form, the old ones fall off, taking the tan with them.

-So, what happens when we layer fake tan, is we’re continuing to apply DHA to the newly formed skin cells, stacking tan and reapplying it as it begins to fade.
-So, although it isn’t often recommended that you layer self-tanner, it’s perfectly possible to do it.
+So, what happens when we layer fake tan is that we continue to apply DHA to the newly formed skin cells, stacking the tan and reapplying it as it begins to fade.

-In the morning or the next evening, go ahead and apply the self-tanner again.
+In the morning or the next evening, reapply the self-tanner.
 You probably don’t want to exfoliate before this layer, as you’ll likely end up removing much of the previous layer.
-You’ll want to do a careful job applying the second layer of self-tanner and make sure you look at your skin closely, as some people have reported that layering self-tanner left it looking a bit patchy.

 Another approach to layering self-tanner was laid out by tanning expert James Read for the Huffington Post: